suminb/koob/README.md

-OpenTable
+Koob
 =========

-*OpenTable* is a famous online restaurant reservation service.
-However, this is a meeting room reservation system.
-We will try to come up with a better name.
+Koob is a meeting room reservation system.
+If you read it backward, it's pretty much self-explanatory ;-)